bwz3rbot/SnootyScrape/README.md

 ---

 <p align="center"> 🤖 This bot scrapes Reddit and Pushshift to gather data on users <em>sentiment</em> on a specific topic.
-It persists the data it finds into a database for later research, and allows a developer to further investigate specific Reddit users thought patterns.
-SnootyScraper is a great tool for analyzing mass amounts of targeted data, and making important decisions!
+It persists what it finds to a database for later research, and allows one to further investigate specific Reddit users thought patterns.
+SnootyScraper is a great tool for analyzing mass amounts of targeted data, and making important business decisions reguarding your current market!
     <br>
 </p>